photocyte/django_react/README.md

 **Known issues**

 None, it's the perfect app right? ;) But I'd be curious to hear your feedback on the code quality, and how it overlaps with the remaining issues that I hadn't figured out yet.
-I did skip implementing DoS protection in the app cause I trust you guys ;)
+I did skip implementing DoS protection in the app cause I trust you folks ;)